exercism/unison/docs/WORKFLOW.md

 ## Imports

 Unison's syntax for managing and specifying imports is the `use` syntax.
-For example `use base.List` would bring all the functions under the `base.List` namespace into scope.
+For example `use base.data.List` would bring all the functions under the `base.data.List` namespace into scope.
 This can be useful in situations where you are using a function like `map` on a `List` that needs to be to disambiguated from other `map` functions like `Optional.map`.
-You can also import specific functions by following the namespace with a space separated list of functions to bring into scope, as in: `use base.List tails head flatMap`.
+You can also import specific functions by following the namespace with a space separated list of functions to bring into scope, as in: `use base.data.List tails head flatMap`.

 You can use the `use` syntax both at the top-level of a file and within functions to specify imports. `use` clauses respect the rules of lexical scoping, so more nested imports take precedence over less nested imports.